Interview and Hire a Patient Advocate in 4 Easy Steps:

 - Have you handled other cases similar to mine?

-- What are your credentials?
-Do you have background, training or experience providing this service?
-How long have you been a private, independent advocate?
+- How long have you been a private, independent advocate?

 - What do you charge for your services?
 (Learn about the cost of hiring an advocate.)

 - Do you have professional liability and/or Errors and Omissions Insurance?
 (The great majority of advocates must have insurance to protect you and themselves.
 There are some special cases where E&O insurance is not mandatory, but those are rare.
 If the advocate you are interviewing says he or she does not have E&O insurance, ask them why not.
 If the answer sounds plausible, then you can decide whether you want to continue with the interview.)

 - Does anyone else pay you for helping me?
 (Some advocates are paid a commission for placing patients in a specific nursing home or with other services.
 They may be less objective, so you’ll want to know more about any potential conflicts of interest.)

 - Do you have an idea of the approximate amount of time it will take you to handle the services I need?
 If not, how can I get an estimate?

 - What is your caseload?
 Do you have time to handle the work I need to have done?

 - Do you have references?
 (Advocates may understandably be reluctant to give you names and contact information for references due to privacy laws.
 However, it would make sense to ask them if they will ask a former client to contact you to provide a reference.
 Alternatively, you can check their directory profiles testimonials which may not be added by individual advocates.)

 *Be advised: as of mid-2017, there is no national certification in patient advocacy.
 Advocates will begin certification in 2018.